firebase/extensions/firestore-send-email/PREINSTALL.md

-Use this extension to render and send emails that contain the information from documents added to Cloud Firestore.
+Use this extension to render and send emails that contain the information from documents added to a specified Cloud Firestore collection.

 Adding a document triggers this extension to send an email built from the document's fields.
 The document's top-level fields specify the email sender and recipients, including `to`, `cc`, and `bcc` options (each supporting UIDs).
 The document's `message` field specifies the other email elements, like subject line and email body (either plaintext or HTML)